Ultimate Guide to Getting Rid of the Creepiest Bugs

 Mexican Bean Beetle

 Mexican Bean Beetles can be found in most states east of the Mississippi River, along with some western states.
 Adults lay larvae and eat the leaves of some of your favorite plants.
 If you’re looking for how to get rid of the bugs, try using floating row covers and hand-pick your crops as soon as they’re ready.
-You can also try using neem oil in the garden, which is another nice way to get rid of bugs, just like these 14 nice things to do to keep pests away.
+You can also try using neem oil in the garden, which is another nice way to get rid of bugs.

 These pests love to chew your favorite garden plants.
 To get rid of them, shake them from the plants as soon as you see them.
 You can also set out baited traps upwind of your garden on both sides, at least 30 feet away to help keep them away from your crops.
 Floating row covers can also help.
 Check out this radical response to one gardener’s Japanese Beetles.